miyagawa/cpanminus/README.md

 - *

 Too many questions.
 No sane defaults.
+Normal user doesn't (and shouldn't have to) know what's the right answer for the question `Parameters for the 'perl Build.PL' command? []`

 - *

-Bootstrap problems.
-Nearly impossible to fix when newbies encounter this.

-- *

-Noisy output by default.
+Very noisy output by default.

 - *